 Napa Wineries With Picnic Areas

-- Clos du Val: Located on Silverado Trail, Clos du Val winery has a nice picnic area in an olive... grove.
+- Clos du Val: Located on Silverado Trail, Clos du Val winery has a nice picnic area in an olive grove.
 Tables are limited, so reservations are strongly encouraged.
 You can also enjoy a private wine tasting and picnic experience under the olive trees at Clos du Val.
 They call it Family First.

-- Folie a Deux: The name is French for "A Madness Shared by Two," but this winery is anything but mad.
+- Folie a Deux: The name is French for "A Madness Shared by Two," but this winery is anything but out of its mind.
 Their winery (and picnic area) is on CA Hwy 29 next to Mustard's Grill.